emmericp/MoonGen/examples/moonsniff/README.md

 3. PCAP Mode

    This mode also creates full histograms.
 Contrary to the MSCAP mode, it does not require identifiers within packets.
-Packets are captured as a whole, and the user can provide a function (UDF) which creates an identifier based on selected parts of the packet.
-Apart from this distinction, it operates the same way as the MSCAP mode.
-To change the UDF, have a look at the [pkt-matcher.lua](pkt-matcher.lua) file.
-The UDF can handle pre and post packets differently, hence, you can (with corresponding effort) implement all deterministic changes to packets.
+Packets are captured as a whole, and the user can provide a user defined function (UDF) which creates an identifier based on selected parts of the packet.
+The UDF is a Lua script which can make use of all features of MoonGen/libmoon, especially the packet API.
+The UDF can handle pre and post packets differently, hence, you can (with corresponding effort) compensate all deterministic changes made by the DUT to packets.
 E.g. a router changes IP-addresses, but if you know your routing table you can reverse this process and generate the same identifier.
+To change the UDF and to see a simple example, have a look at the [pkt-matcher.lua](pkt-matcher.lua) file.

+   Apart from this distinction, this mode operates the same way as the MSCAP mode.

    **Important:** As whole packets are captured the resulting files are very large.
 An SSD is recommended for high data-rates.